 Low-cost apartments range from $900 to $1,500 and can be difficult to find, but such places do exist.

 The ICP Pads Facebook Group is open to anyone in the ICP community looking for or posting available housing.

-International House in New York City has traditional student dormitory-style single rooms, apartment shares, studios, and 1-bedroom apartments.
-Facilities include a dining room, fitness center, music practice rooms, study rooms and gym.
+International House in New York City has traditional student dormitory-style single rooms, apartment shares, and studio and one-bedroom apartments.
+Facilities include a dining room, fitness center, music practice rooms, study rooms, and a gym.
 Accommodations are available for a few days or a few months.
-University students, scholars, faculty, international trainees, and interns are eligible to stay there.
-MFA students can be accommodated at International House year-round, while One-Year Certificate Students can be accommodated in the summer only.
+Post-Graduate university students, scholars, faculty, international trainees, and interns are eligible to stay there.

 Finances And Budgeting

 New York City can be as expensive as it is exciting.
 It is important to plan your finances carefully.
 ICP estimates the combined costs of tuition, housing, photographic supplies, food, transportation and entertainment to be more than $55,000 for the academic year.

 Here we’ve illustrated the estimated annual living costs:

 - Housing $12,000

 - Food $5,000